LibraryBeales/marinemarine/index.md

 Cleaning and processing data can reveal interesting anomalies, so error handling should include reporting errors, not just ensuring the script doesn't crash.

-In the Marine Review 24 entries have no day in the date field, and when looking at the josn file, it appears to be a special issue about "The Greatest Storm in Lake History" The 'error' in the date format has shown us a part of the publication that may be of special interest.
+In the Marine Review, 24 entries in March 1914 have no day in the date field, and when looking at the josn file, it appears to be a special issue (actually called a supplement) about "The Greatest Storm in Lake History" The 'error' in the date format has shown us a part of the publication that may be of special interest.
 As someone who is using the EDA of this collection to learn about Great Lakes Maritime history, the discovery of a special issue in the archive is certainly an exciting one.

 ```print(f"Error: The date '{issue_date}' in entry {entry} does not match the expected format '%Y%m%d'.")```